ccallawa/alyvix_doc/test_case_building/designer_test_case_options.rst

          :class: image-boxshadow
          :alt: Visual appearance and disappearance timeline.

-#. **Timeout:**  All the components will be regularly checked with the chosen detection condition
-   until this number of seconds has elapsed.
+#. **Timeout:**  This value represents the number of seconds that Alyvix attempts to detect objects
-#. **Break:**  If this option is checked, then timing out without the selected detection condition
+   onscreen.
+If this value is exceeded then the *break* flag will determine what happens next.

-   having matched will cause the test case object to fail.
-If the option is not checked, the failure will simply be reported.
+#. **Break:**  If this option is checked, then once the *timeout* is exceeded Alyvix will stop
+   the currently running script and switch instead to running the :ref:`fail script <alyvix_editor_interface_top_level_scripts>`.
+   Otherwise it will continue on to the next node in the script.

+The *timeout* and *break* parameters are discussed in further detail in the :ref:`Selector section <alyvix_selector_interface_headers>` together with the *measure* parameter.

+|